Baseline Surface Radiation Network (BSRN)

 Baseline Surface Radiation Network (BSRN)#

-The Baseline Surface Radiation Network (BSRN) is a global network of high-quality solar radiation monitoring stations under the World Climate Research Programme (WCRP) [DAB+18].
+The Baseline Surface Radiation Network (BSRN) is a global network of high-quality solar irradiance monitoring stations under the World Climate Research Programme (WCRP) (Driemel et al., 2018).
 The procedures of the BSRN are described in great detail in the BSRN Operations Manual Version 2.1.

 According to the World Radiation Monitoring Center (WRMC):